Wollumbin National Park

 Overview

 Wollumbin National Park is great for family visits.
-Follow the Lyrebird track for a short walk through the lush rainforest, then head to Korrumbyn Creek or Breakfast Creek picnic areas for lunch.
+Head off on Lyrebird track for a short walk through the lush rainforest, then stay at Breakfast Creek or make your way to Korrumbyn Creek picnic area for lunch.

 Disabled access available, contact operator for details.